 Richard J. Meadows Scholarship Program

-The Richard J. Meadows Scholarship Program is funded by the Richard J. Meadows Scholarship Fund, a separate account that derives its moneys through voluntary contributions from Chapter LX members, individual supporters, interested business and corporate contributors, and other fund raising activities as deemed appropriate by the Scholarship Committee and the President, Chapter LX.
+The Richard J. Meadows Scholarship Program is funded by the Richard J. Meadows Scholarship Fund, a separate account that derives its moneys through voluntary contributions from individual supporters, interested business and corporate contributors.
 Contributions to the fund are deductible for income tax purposes IAW IRC Sec 170 (c)(3).
-Chapter LX is exempt from federal income tax (as a non-profit corporation) under IRC Code Section 501 (c)(19).
+TGBA is exempt from federal income tax (as a non-profit corporation) under IRC Code Section 501 (c)(19).

 Applicants for award of the Richard J. Meadows Memorial Scholarship must be:

-A Chapter LX, SFA member in good standing, family or dependent of a member, or member of the immediate family of a deceased member who was in good standing at the time of death, or an individual currently assigned to HQ, USSOCOM, HQ, SOCCENT, or HQ, CENTCOM who is otherwise eligible for general membership* in the SFA, or a family member or dependent of such an individual, and have been accepted by, or already attending, an accredited college, university, or vocational institute, to include post-graduate students.
+A Chapter LX, Special Forces Association (SFA) member in good standing, family or dependent of a member, or member of the immediate family of a deceased member who was in good standing at the time of death, or an individual currently assigned to HQ, USSOCOM, HQ, SOCCENT, or HQ, CENTCOM who is otherwise eligible for general membership* in the SFA, or a family member or dependent of such an individual, and have been accepted by, or already attending, an accredited college, university, or vocational institute, to include post-graduate students.
 Exceptions may be made for grandchildren of a member in good standing.
-Personnel applying on the basis of membership in Chapter LX must have been a member for a period of at least 13 months to be eligible.
+Personnel applying or acting as a sponsor of an applicant on the basis of membership in Chapter LX must have been a member for a period of at least 13 months to be eligible.
+This rule is waived if one of the following applies:

 *General membership may be granted to any member or former member of the U.S. Army Special Forces, to include the U.S. Army National Guard and U.S. Army Reserve, who has been legally awarded a Special Forces prefix, suffix, or MOS; and, if discharged, has received an Honorable Discharge.
 Service with the 1st SSF, OSS, and UNPIK-8240 of Korea also is recognized for general membership.